Are there any age limits for entry to RYI?

 How can I find suitable accommodation?

-At the beginning of the fall semester, RYI carries out a housing search and prepares a list of housing available for students.
+At the beginning of the semester RYI carries out a housing search and prepares a list of housing available for students.
 The Institute's main notice board also carries many adverts for accommodation posted by local landlords.
 Please click here for further information on prices.

 What employment opportunities can I anticipate with a BA in Buddhist Studies and Himalayan Language?
 What career directions have alumni taken?

 As with all liberal arts degrees, the focus of RYI's study programs is on teaching students how to think critically and creatively about their world and their role in it.
 RYI's graduates have gone on to become teachers, interpreters, translators, academic tour guides, social workers, counselors and international development professionals.
 Others have been accepted to study for higher degrees at leading international universities including Harvard and Berkeley.